-The 4758 Cryptographic Coprocessor can be used in two ways.
-First, SSL network communications can use the 4758 Coprocessor to offload cryptographic processing related to establishing an SSL session (i.e., handshake).
-Table 8.12 below reflects this sort of usage.
-Secondly, custom applications can be written to the CCA (Common Cryptographic Architecture) APIs to access the crypto services of the Coprocessor.
-Typically, banking and financial applications use the Coprocessor in this fashion.
-Tables 8.13 through 8.15 below show performance in these applications.
-Note, the 4758 Cryptographic Coprocessor does not offload the cryptographic processing associated with VPN.
+The 4758 Cryptographic Coprocessor (feature code number 4801) can be used in two ways.
+First, as described above, SSL network communications can use the 4758 Coprocessor to offload cryptographic processing related to establishing an SSL session (i.e., authentication handshake).
+It will support up to 130 RSA private-key handshakes per second.
+This card also supports triple DES data encryption and MD5 or SHA-1 data integrity checking.
+In addition, this card provides secure key storage in an on-card tamper resistant hardware security module (HSM).
+Finally, custom applications can be written to the CCA (Common Cryptographic Architecture) APIs to access on card cryptographic services, including financial PIN processing.
+Typically, banking and financial applications use the 4758 Coprocessor in this fashion.